I just ran an IP and have some bands I want to identify. What do I do now?

 My sample gave a nice, single band by western.
 Can it be sequenced?

-See the answer to Q1 above.
-If you cannot see it using a typical gel stain, there probably is not enough protein there to identify, or even be sure we are cutting the correct band.
+If you cannot see it using a typical gel stain, there probably is not enough protein there to identify, and ensure you are cutting the correct band.
 Also, a WB only sees your protein of interest, so chances are there are lots of interfering proteins present as well; you simply don’t see them by WB.
 Further, if you ran whole cell lysate on a gel, blotted it, then ran a Western, there is very little chance we would be able to find anything interesting from that blot, even if you used a non-protein blocking agent.
 The only realistic chance is to do an IP.

 My samples seem to be all keratins.
 What can I do?